07 May 2024 | Things you need to know after you land in Australia?

 Conclusion

-Yes, most visitors to Australia need a visa.
-Check the Australian Government's Department of Home Affairs website for visa requirements based on your nationality and purpose of visit.
+Yes, it would help if you had a student visa.
+The Australian Department of Home Affairs website has specific requirements based on your nationality.